 Part-Time Review: The Silence of the Lambs (1991)

-Overall Grade: A+
+Film Grade: A+

 Is it a strange thing to say that this is my favorite serial killer movie of all-time?
-I guess I could put it more politely and say that it's my favorite "crime" film of all-time...that's better right?
+I guess I could put it more politely and say that it's my favorite crime film of all-time...that feels better right?
 For whatever reason, especially as a young adult, I had a fascination with crime stories - especially serial killer stories.
-There's just something inherently fascinating to me about a human who has crossed a sacred line of humanity into great evil.
+There's just something inherently fascinating to me about a human who has crossed the sacred line of humanity into the great evil of murder.
 What can we do in the face of it?
-I know I'm not alone here; the history of cinema and television being filled with crime and murder stories demonstrates many of you are fascinated by it too.
+I know I'm not alone here; the history of cinema and television is filled with crime and murder stories!
 So what is it about The Silence of the Lambs that makes it stand out from so many of the other crime stories?
-For my tastes, the film features one of the best fictional crime stories ever told, layered that story with just the right thematic strands, and executed it all with the unmatched craft.
+For my tastes, the film features one of the best fictional crime stories ever told, layers that story with perfectly matched thematic strands, and executes it all with unmatched craft.
 In other words, it's everything I think a great crime story should be.
-Stick with me on this lengthier review as I'd like to take some time and explain how this crime genre masterpiece and member of my Film Bible combines story, characters, and craft to present the question "What do you see when you look at people?" as a key to solving the issue of evil (big or small).
+Stick with me on this lengthier review as I'd like to take some time and explain how this crime genre masterpiece combines story, characters, and craft to present the question "What do you see when you look at people?" as a key to solving the issue of evil.

 The second key element to a great crime story is the right detective and our lead investigator on the case of Buffalo Bill is Clarice Starling.
-Jodie Foster's performance of Starling is is one of my favorite female performances of all-time as well as one of my favorite screen heroes of all-time.
+Jodie Foster's performance as Starling is is one of my favorite female performances of all-time as well as one of my favorite screen heroes of all-time.
 She is a young, smart, and ambitious F.B.I. trainee from West Virginia looking to make a career in behavior science - understanding and solving serial killer cases.
 Clarice gets involved in the Buffalo Bill case when she is brought in by Jack Crawford, the head of the F.B.I.'s Behavioral Science unit, to provide a psychological profile on Hannibal Lecter.
-He fails to tell Starling that the profile and Lecter himself might help the feds in the Buffalo Bill case.
+He fails to tell Starling that the profile and Lecter himself might be able to help them in the Buffalo Bill case.
 Jodie Foster's performance as Starling is able to powerfully convey the inexperience, insecurity, and innocence of young a trainee thrust into situations that call for a front of bravado and courage.
 Once on the case, Starling gets wrapped up into it.

-The story and characters take the primary place in the film (it's a solid genre entry first and foremost), but the director and screenwriter have layered in multiple themes that flesh out the story and make it more than just a engaging and visceral experience.
+The story and characters take the primary place in the film (it's a solid genre entry first and foremost), but the director and screenwriter have layered in multiple themes that flesh out the story and make it more than just an engaging and visceral experience.
 The first major layer here is what it's like to be a female in a career/society that is male-dominated.
 The central obstacle of the plot is about a female FBI trainee trying to stop a serial killer of women, but the film uses this as an opportunity for the viewer to recognize the other gender-based obstacles Clarice has to overcome along the way.
 The opening of the film literally has Clarice running an obstacle course when she is invited to see Jack Crawford.
 I love the moment she gets in the elevator and is surrounded by taller and stronger men - it's a nice visual embodiment of the theme.
 Jack sends Clarice to interview Lecter precisely because she is a female and might induce him to talk, however Jack never lets Clarice in on this manipulation.

-She's a very smart and talented character, but she has to hide it.
+She's a very smart and talented character, but she sometimes has to hide it.
 Foster's performance, along with the insightful screenplay, demonstrates that she's learned to conceal many of her strengths that can threaten the men in power that so populate her career field.
 Her interactions with Hannibal Lecter are legendary not just for their playful dialogue, but the sense that two characters who have an instant chemistry and are playing a serious game with each other, cutting deep at each other's weaknesses and insecurities.
 After her courageous first interview of Lecter where she seems to stand toe to toe with him, we see Foster weeping by her car, memories of her father flooding her thoughts.
 The very next shot is her on the firing range.
 This is Clarice Starling, one of the great underdog characters of all-time struggling not just to hunt Buffalo Bill, but against the everyday obstacles we face as well.

-The story and themes are all pulled together and executed with unmatched craft in Jonathan Demme's direction, Ted Tally's screenplay, the iconic performances, and all the other crew who worked on this film; I think about the combative exchanges between Lecter and Starling, the shocking yet exciting Lecter escape sequence, and the thrilling yet horrifying encounter with Buffalo Bill in his basement.
+The story and themes are all pulled together and executed with unmatched craft in Jonathan Demme's direction, Ted Tally's screenplay, the iconic performances, and all the other crew who worked on this film.
+I often think about the combative exchanges between Lecter and Starling, the shocking yet exciting Lecter escape sequence, and the thrilling yet horrifying encounter with Buffalo Bill in his basement.
 Perhaps the strongest technical aspect in making The Silence of the Lambs such a powerful viewing experience is the cinematography by Tak Fujimoto.
 The film just looks weary of evil.
 The color palette is desaturated and any exterior shots of nature, buildings, and landscapes or interior shots of rooms, hallways, and vehicles feel cold, distant, and tired like a permanent season of late fall has settled on the world with winter always threatening to arrive.

 In a key scene, a U.S. Senator is pleading in a press conference for the kidnapper to release her daughter.
 Here is what she says: